 There are lots of chocolatiers in Geneva.
 We had a little chocolate tasting at Du Rhone Chocolatier, which has made luxury chocolate since 1875.
 Here you can find handmade pralines, truffles, moccas and lots of other chocolate specialties.

-Helena and I even took a little sneak peak upstairs to see how the chocolate is made before we decided on four different chocolate pieces to try each.
+Helena and I even took a little sneak peek upstairs to see how the chocolate is made before we decided on four different chocolate pieces to try each.
 I spotted chocolate with my name on it, “Ida,” which I just had to try.
 It was so yummy!
 Even though my favorite chocolate turned out to be the award-winning chocolate praline called “Coline,” decorated with gold and silver dust.

 Chill by the lake at Les Bains des Pâquis